Nintendo video game consoles: Handheld consoles

-Game & Watch series (1980–1991, 2020–2021)
+Game & Watch (1980–1991)

 The Game & Watch series of handheld electronic games made by Nintendo and created by its game designer Gunpei Yokoi from 1980 to 1991.
-Most featured a single game that could be played on an LCD screen, in addition to a clock and an alarm.
+Each featured a single game that could be played on a segmented LCD screen, in addition to a clock and an alarm.
 Most titles had a "GAME A" (easy mode) and a "GAME B" (hard mode) button.
 Game B is usually a faster, more difficult version of Game A. Different models were manufactured, with some consoles having two screens (the Multiscreen Series) and a clam-shell design.
 The Nintendo DS later reused this design.
 The Game & Watch made handhelds vastly popular.
 Many toy companies followed in the footsteps of Game & Watch, such as Tiger Electronics and their Star Wars themed games.
 Nintendo's Game & Watch units were eventually superseded by the original Game Boy.
-Each Game & Watch was only able to play one game, due to the use of a segmented LCD display being pre-printed with an overlay.
+Each Game & Watch was only able to play one game, due to the use of a segmented LCD display pre-printed with an overlay.
 The speed and responsiveness of the games was also limited by the time it took the LCD to change state.